Jewish history: Diaspora communities

-The Medieval period
+Medieval period

-The Islamic period (638–1099)
+Islamic period (638–1099)

 In 638 CE the Byzantine Empire lost control of the Levant.
-The Arab Islamic Empire under Caliph Omar conquered Jerusalem and the lands of Mesopotamia, Syria, Palestine and Egypt.
+The Arab Islamic Empire under Caliph Umar conquered Jerusalem and the lands of Mesopotamia, Syria, Palestine and Egypt.
 As a political system, Islam created radically new conditions for Jewish economic, social, and intellectual development.
-Caliph Omar permitted the Jews to reestablish their presence in Jerusalem–after a lapse of 500 years.
-Jewish tradition regards Caliph Omar as a benevolent ruler and the Midrash (Nistarot de-Rav Shimon bar Yoḥai) refers to him as a "friend of Israel."
+Umar permitted the Jews to reestablish their presence in Jerusalem–after a lapse of 500 years.
+Jewish tradition regards Umar as a benevolent ruler and the Midrash (Nistarot de-Rav Shimon bar Yoḥai) refers to him as a "friend of Israel".

-According to the Arab geographer Al-Muqaddasi, the Jews worked as "the assayers of coins, the dyers, the tanners and the bankers in the community".
+According to the Arab geographer al-Maqdisi, the Jews worked as "the assayers of coins, the dyers, the tanners and the bankers in the community".
 During the Fatimid period, many Jewish officials served in the regime.
-Professor Moshe Gil believes that at the time of the Arab conquest in the 7th century CE, the majority of the population was Christian and Jewish.
+Professor Moshe Gil believes that at the time of the Arab conquest in the 7th century, the majority of the population was Christian and Jewish.

 During this time Jews lived in thriving communities all across ancient Babylonia.
-In the Geonic period (650–1250 CE), the Babylonian Yeshiva Academies were the chief centers of Jewish learning; the Geonim (meaning either "Splendor" or "Geniuses"), who were the heads of these schools, were recognized as the highest authorities in Jewish law.
+In the Geonic period (650–1250 CE), the Babylonian Yeshiva Academies were the chief centres of Jewish learning; the Geonim (meaning either "Splendor" or "Geniuses"), who were the heads of these schools, were recognized as the highest authorities in Jewish law.

 In the 7th century, the new Muslim rulers institute the kharaj land tax, which led to mass migration of Babylonian Jews from the countryside to cities like Baghdad.
 This in turn led to greater wealth and international influence, as well as a more cosmopolitan outlook from Jewish thinkers such as Saadiah Gaon, who now deeply engaged with Western philosophy for the first time.
 When the Abbasid Caliphate and the city of Baghdad declined in the 10th century, many Babylonian Jews migrated to the Mediterranean region, contributing to the spread of Babylonian Jewish customs throughout the Jewish world.